North Carolina vs. Miami NCAA Football Odds, Plays and Insights | October 16, 2021

 North Carolina vs. Miami College Football Odds, Plays and Insights

-The North Carolina Tar Heels (3-3, 0-0 ACC) host the Miami Hurricanes (2-3, 0-0 ACC) on Saturday, October 16, 2021 in matchup between ACC foes at Kenan Memorial Stadium.
-Miami is a touchdown underdog.
-The contest has an over/under of 63.
+The North Carolina Tar Heels (3-3, 0-0 ACC) host the Miami Hurricanes (2-3, 0-0 ACC) on Saturday, October 16, 2021 in matchup between ACC opponents at Kenan Memorial Stadium.
+Miami is a 7.5-point underdog.
+The total for this game has been set at 63 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.